d0lli3st/d0lli3st/README.md

 ✧

-⊱ you can call me... saint, lee, fischl or misa (idm all of them)
+⊱ you can call me... saint, lee, fischl or misa (idm some of them)

 ⊱ morr about me ; im 15,aro ace, infj, 9w1, and GMT+9 !!